-We believe that our existing financial resources, together with anticipated net product revenues and net royalty payments from sales of ONIVYDE and the net milestone payments and reimbursements we expect to receive under our Baxalta collaboration, will be sufficient to fund our operations into the second quarter of 2017.
+We believe that at our currently forecasted spending rates, our existing financial resources, together with anticipated net product revenues and net royalty payments from sales of ONIVYDE, the net milestone payments and reimbursements we expect to receive under our Baxalta collaboration and access to our credit facility, will be sufficient to fund our operations into 2018.
 In addition, we have the ability to further manage spending as needed.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, and the extent to which we utilize collaborations with third parties to participate in their development and commercialization, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical trials.
 Our future capital requirements will depend on many factors, including: